WannesFransen1994/elixir-learning-materials/elixir-basics/01-basics/08-guards/assignment.md

 You can find a list [here](https://hexdocs.pm/elixir/Kernel.html).
 Note how, although these functions are predicates, they lack the characterizing question mark at the end of their name.
 This is to make them stand out: the `is_` prefix indicates the predicate is meant to be used in guards, while "regular" predicates are not allowed there.
-Cakepoint for the first who tells us why.

 Multiple checks can be combined using the `and` operator: